riser101/companies-with-whiteboard-interviews/README.md

-# List of Companies with white-board interveiws in India
+# List of Companies with white-board interviews in India

 This is a curated list of companies that conduct white-board interviews for engineering roles, i.e typical data structures & algorithms based interviews.
 I tried to find such a list on the internet but it didn't exist, hence built this for me, and everyone!